fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 3

-No agents logged in to an external phone number:
+While creating a new call queue, set No agents logged in to an external phone number, as shown in the following example:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -NoAgentAction Forward -NoAgentActionTarget tel:+<phone number>
 ````

-To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following examples:
+To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following example:

 ````PowerShell
 Set-CsCallQueue -Identity <CallQueue GUID> -NoAgentAction Forward -NoAgentActionTarget tel:+<phone number>